-Geopolitical risks are high, as there remains policy uncertainty due to upcoming global elections.
-All these factors are causing volatility in the financial market and thereby creates an environment of uncertainty regarding the future of the global economy.
-As a result of which, deal activity, which has shown strong signs of recovery in the first half, might see a relatively sluggish growth for the remainder of 2024 with investors and deal makers turning cautious.
+Geopolitical risks continue to be high, as there remains policy uncertainty due to upcoming global elections.
+All these factors continue to cause volatility in the financial market and thereby creates an environment of uncertainty regarding the future of the global economy.